Fraud Blocker

 By Ferry:

 Traveling by ferry is a popular method for reaching Tetouan, especially from Spain.
 You can catch a ferry from Tarifa to Tangier, or from Algeciras to Ceuta.
 Both routes are efficient ways to travel if you’re coming by car or plan to visit nearby cities like Tangier.
-Ferries run every two hours from both cities, with round-trip fares approximately €35 for adults, €20 for children aged 3-12 years, and €85 for cars up to 6 meters.
+Ferries run every two hours from both cities, with round-trip fares of approximately €35 for adults, €20 for children aged 3-12 years, and €85 for cars up to 6 meters.

 Taxi to Tangier: Once you disembark in Tangier, Tetouan is about 63 kilometers away, approximately an hour and twenty minutes by car.
 For those not driving, you can take a bus for around €1.50 or a taxi, which is cost-effective, especially for groups.
 A seat in a shared taxi typically costs about 30 dirhams (around €3).